Recovery

 What Does Evidence-Based Rehab Treatment Mean?

-Evidence-Based Rehab Treatment has become such a buzzword in the mental health and substance abuse treatment communities that it is frequently used without any explanation.
-While the name “evidence-based treatment” gives a hint, the subtleties are frequently lost or left unclear to the general public...
+Evidence Based Rehab Treatment has become such a buzzword in the mental health and substance abuse treatment communities that it is frequently used without any explanation.
+While the name “evidence-based treatment” gives a hint, the subtleties are frequently lost or left unclear to the general...

 Recovery

-If you are just starting out on what is, hopefully, a lifelong journey of recovery, it might seem like tough going.
+If you are just starting out on what is, hopefully, a lifelong journey of recovery, discovering the do’s and don’ts is complicated. it might seem like tough going.
 We get it and have been there.
-Early recovery can be marked by anxiety, depression, regret, and fear about the future.
-Not to mention...
+Early recovery can be marked by anxiety, depression, regret, and...

 Recovery

 If you’ve been “overusing” drugs and alcohol for years, your life is probably in pretty rough shape.
-It’s easy to think that simply putting down the booze and drugs is the answer to all your problems – that getting clean will make the mess disappear...
+Early recovery was not easy, and we wondered where the so-called “pink cloud” was.
+It’s easy to think that simply putting down the booze and drugs is the...

 Recovery

+Recovery Works?
 Are the 12 Steps A Cure-All?
 When I first arrived in a 12-step program, at a tender young age, I had a truckload of issues tailing me.
-I felt broken and irreparable, and as if I qualified for every 12-step program under the sun.
-My...
+I felt broken and irreparable, and as if I qualified for every 12-step program under the...

 Recovery